 More details regarding the DPOs were adopted by the Article 29 Data Protection Working Party (WP29) on December 13 2016 in its

 Now, let's see how the UK, France and the Netherlands are preparing for the GDPR.

 UK data protection bill, incorporating biometric data, announced in September

-The GDPR will apply in the UK from 25 May 2018.
+The GDPR is applying in the UK as of 25 May 2018.